 New hires are familiar with the current operating systems and inventory management practices.
 Training them on a homegrown system could confuse them, and is time spent away from work.

+Homegrown inventory systems don’t have dedicated support teams.
 If something goes wrong with your system, who is going to fix it?
 If you depend on your IT team, that is only a stop-gap solution.
-IT work is a full-time task and asking one of them to look at your inventory system is too much of a strain on their time and resources.
+IT work is a full-time task.
+And asking one of them to look at your inventory system is too much of a strain on their time and resources.

-Your older employees are the most experienced with the system; even with on-going training they have knowledge that may not get passed on.
+As your older employees leave or retire, there will be a gap in the knowledge of the system.
+Your older employees are the most experienced with the system.
+Even with on-going training, they have knowledge that may not get passed on.

 The word “scalable” gets tossed around a lot in business management.
-Companies are advised to be flexible in their markets and internal procedures to adapt to the constant changes in their industry.
+Companies strive to be flexible in their markets and internal procedures.
+To this end, companies must adapt to the constant changes in their industry.